alohaas/lun-phase/readme.md

 ## Usage

 ```
-  var Lun = require("../index");
+  var Lun = require("lun-phase");
   var lun = new Lun();

   console.log(lun.now());
 ```
-will output an object that looks something like this
+will return an object that looks something like this Your values will likely be different based on what day it is.

 ```
   {